8-Bit Software

 Download the archive.
 Install the drivers following the instructions below ‑ either temporarily or permanently ‑ then run the Wizard.

-Temporary Installation - Windows 7
+Temporary Installation - Windows Vista, Windows 7 and Windows 11

-Description: Description: F8 Boot Menu
+Description: Description: Description: Description: Description: Description: Description: Description: Description: F8 Boot Menu

 1. Select the option 'Disable Driver Signature Enforcement' and press Enter.